 Charter schools must comply with statutes as specified in Minn.
 Stat., ch.
 124E, including Minn.
 Stat. § 124E.16.
 Pursuant to Minn.
 Stat. § 124E.16, subd.
 1, charter school audits must be conducted in compliance with Minn.
 Stat. § 6.65, which requires legal compliance audits and the promulgation of this Legal Compliance Audit Guide.
-Id.

-Charter School audits "must comply with the requirements of sections 123B.75 to 123B.83, except to the extent deviations are necessary because of the program at the school.
-Deviations must be approved by the commissioner and authorizer."
+Charter School audits "must comply with the requirements of sections 123B.75 to 123B.83 governing school district finance, except when the commissioner [of education] and authorizer approve a deviation made necessary because of school program finances."
 See Minn.
 Stat. § 124E.16, subd.
 1.